radekg/yugabyte-db-go-client/README.md

 - `create-snapshot`: Creates a snapshot of an entire keyspace or selected tables in a keyspace.
 - `delete-snapshot`: Delete a snapshot.
+- `export-snapshot`: Exports a snapshot.
+- `import-snapshot`: Imports a snapshot.
 - `list-snapshots`: List snapshots.

 - `create-snapshot-schedule`: Creates a snapshot schedule from an entire keyspace or selected tables in the keyspace.